noemi00/Q42---Rijksmuseum-recommender-system/README.md

 ```

 Now verify that the database `rtls-visualistion` exists and contains the tables.
 The database can also be setup without docker.
-Than follow the
+Then follow the
 [documentation](https://www.postgresql.org/docs/15/) of postgres.
 Alembic should work accordingly.

 ## Backend
-The backend can be build by using poetry to install all dependencies.
+The backend can be built using poetry to install all dependencies.
 The use
-of virtual environment is encouraged, for example using poetry as in this setup but a regular python virtual environment would work as well.
+of virtual environment is encouraged, for example using poetry as in this setup, but a regular python virtual environment would work as well.

 ```cd backend```

 ```poetry install```

-In the root .env file some other variables need to be set if not done yet namely:
+In the root .env file some other variables need to be set, if not done yet, namely with:

 MQTT_BROKER_URL=chimay.science.uva.nl
 MQTT_BROKER_PORT=8020